TangentJ1m/PPA-Assignment-3-/foxes-and-rabbits-handout/README.txt

 Project: foxes-and-rabbits-v2
-Authors: Tanjim Islam & Keirna Matthew;
+Authors: Tanjim Islam & Keiran Matthew;

 A predator-prey simulation involving foxes and rabbits in